saifulislam88/kubernetes/A.Kubernetes-principle-concept/(A).Kubernetes Principle & Concept.md

 ### kube-proxy

- - The kube-proxy handles network communications inside or outside of your cluster.
+ - The `kube-proxy` handles network communications inside or outside of your cluster.
  - Maintains network rules on nodes & Enables communication between different Kubernetes services like pods, services, and the external network.
  - Network proxy that runs on each node.

 ### container runtime interface(CRI)

-- Software responsible for running containers & Supports containerized application execution.
-Examples include Docker, containerd, and CRI-O.
+- Software responsible for running containers & Supports containerized application execution. **Examples** include `Docker`, `containerd`, and `CRI-O`.
-- Interacts with kubelet to manage container lifecycle.
+- Interacts with `kubelet` to manage `container lifecycle`.

 ### coredns